 Our Code of Conduct also includes guidance about what actions are "in bounds" and "out of bounds," as well as practical questions and answers about situations we may encounter on the job.
 Remember, however, that our Code of Conduct does not provide exhaustive information about every single company policy or every situation in which a question of ethics or compliance may arise.
 That would be impossible.
-Instead, the company relies on each of us to exercise good judgment in deciding if our Code of Conduct covers an issue in sufficient detail to help make the right decision and act in accordance with our values.
-If not, then we should seek further guidance from a leader or any of the other sources identified here.
+Instead, the company relies on each of us to exercise good judgment in deciding if our Code of Conduct covers an issue in sufficient detail to help make the right decision and act in accordance with our Service Keys.
+If not, then we should seek further guidance from a leader or any of the other sources identified within this Code of Conduct.

-Do a Quick "Gut Check"
+Do a quick "gut check"

-If you have a question about your conduct that is not answered here, you should ask yourself:
+If you have a question about your actions that is not answered within this Code of Conduct, you should ask yourself:

 - Is it legal?

+- Does it comply with our policies?

 - Is it consistent with our culture?

 - Am I being fair and honest?

 - Would I be unwilling or embarrassed to tell my family, friends or co-workers about my actions?

 - Could my actions appear inappropriate?

-- How would I feel if my conduct or actions were printed on the front page of the newspaper?
+How would I feel if my conduct or actions were printed on the front page of the newspaper?